Kromgart/ie-trapgen/README.md

 ```

-Rectangle geometry.
+**Rectangle geometry**.
 Defined by width, height, rotation angle, and center.

-A rectangle with defined width and height is created with center at\[0,0], rotated clockwise by the specified angle (in degrees), and offset to the specified new center point.
+A rectangle with defined width and height is created with center at \[0,0], rotated clockwise by the specified angle (in degrees), and offset to the specified new center point.
 ```
 {
   "type": "rectangle",    // must be "rectangle" for this object type